Please contact us if you have any questions or comments or would just like some encouragement?

 God offers the gift of salvation; it is your choice to accept it or not?

 Would you like to know where you are going once you die?
-If you accept the free gift of salvation, you will know for sure.
+If you accept the gift of salvation, you will know for sure.

 Prayer for salvation is a prayer that turns your life around from not having faith in God into a life that has confessed with your mouth and believed in your heart that Jesus Christ is your Lord and Saviorof your life.

 Just saying the words in a prayer for salvation are not magical words, but they can be your way of telling God that you are serious about following him in your life because of your new faith in Jesus Christ.

 There are two kinds of prayers.
 One type is to ask God to help you or others.
-A different kind of prayer is one with an eternal perspective, which would be known as a prayer for salvation, the words do not save you, but Jesus Christ does when you accept Him as your Lord and Savior! ~ Bill Greguska
+A different kind of prayer is one with an eternal perspective, known as a prayer for salvation, the words do not save you, but Jesus Christ does when you accept Him as your Lord and Savior! ~ Bill Greguska

 The Acrostic = (P.O.W.E.R.)

-After you have received the gift of eternal life and have been made a new creation, you will want to grow in your knowledge of Jesus Christ and your obedience to Him.
-Jesus’ teaching about how to live for God can be summed up in the “POWER acrostic” and help you remember the essential elements of spiritual progress.
+After you have received the gift of eternal life and made a new creation, you will want to grow in your knowledge of Jesus Christ and your obedience to Him.
+Jesus’ teaching about living for God can be summed up in the “POWER acrostic” and help you remember the essential elements of spiritual progress.

 Communication with God through prayer keeps your focus on eternal things.
 If you are truly following Jesus, your desires will be for God’s glory and His kingdom, the church, Jesus promised, “If you abide in me, and my words abide in you, ask whatever you wish, and it will be done for you” John 15:7.
 The Christian who wants to grow communicates with God through prayer.
 He expresses his gratitude to Him, confesses his sins, and comes to Him with his requests for himself and others.
 God promises to be near to all who come to Him in prayer, Psalm 145:18.